 As soon as William Jr. could, he helped in the family business until he was sent off to fly in B17s during World War II.
 Fortunately he made it home after 35 missions to work again with his dad, using his veteran’s status to obtain rationed sugar.

 In 1967, Dad moved the business to its present location in Palatine, Illinois.
 Growing every year, the hand dippers and chocolate molders were quite busy.
 By 1988, Dad, and son Billy, moved aside to let the youngest child of 7, Rhonda, take over where they left off.

 Today our line of chocolates encompasses many of the past favorites with some exciting new flavors.
 We have a full line of hand dipped and enrobed chocolates plus hundreds of molded items for all occasions.
 In addition we manufacture thousands of caramel apples during the fall season.
 Throughout the year, we also provide fun for many organizations, birthdays, etc with our hands-on candy making classes.
-In 2007, a second Morkes Chocolates retail location opened in Algonquin, Illinois.
+In 2007, a second Morkes Chocolates retail location opened in Huntley, Illinois.

 Come and experience what our family has created throughout the years.
 We hope you enjoy our products.
 If you have a request, let us know.
 We are big enough to handle any order and small enough to give you individual attention.